Kroger-Technology/Snow-Globe/README.md

 **Simple Example**

-This verifies that the that the response header
+This verifies that the that the response header contains specific fields and values that can be populated by the upstream response or from the nginx configuration.

 Example Nginx code snippet (from `src/integrationTestNginxConfig/nginx.conf`):
 ```